grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/10 Protocols/02 WebSockets.md

 </CodeGroup>

-The timeout in the above code will close down the WebSocket connection after 2 seconds.
+In the preceding example, the timeout will close the WebSocket connection after 2 seconds.

 ## Multiple event handlers

-You can attach multiple handler functions to an event as the code below illustrates.
+You can attach multiple handler functions to an event:

 <CodeGroup labels={["Multiple event handlers in WebSocket tests"]} lineNumbers={[true]}>